 The scope of this project requires a fill volume of approximately 900,000 cubic yards (BY) along approximately 25,600 feet of Gulf shoreline between FDEP survey monuments R-84 and R-109.
 The island-wide project extends between Redfish Pass and Blind Pass and would result in an average constructed added beach width of approximately 90 feet.

-Construction of the next island-wide major renourishment project is anticipated for the winter of 2020-2021 and is covered by existing permits.
-Bidding is anticipated in early summer of 2020 and competitive pricing is welcome.
-Fill placement will likely be accomplished using a hopper dredge.
-Beach fill placement will take approximately four (4 ) months, with another two (2) months for mobilization and demobilization.
+Construction of the next island-wide major renourishment project is still in discussion.
+Fill placement will likely be accomplished using a hopper dredge and will take approximately four to five months,

 Public access to the project area will remain open with the exception of necessary restrictions being enforced in the immediate vicinity of construction activities.
 The project has a 15-year Joint Coastal Permit (JCP) permit from FDEP, which is valid until December 11, 2029.
 Likewise, the Department of Army (DA) Permit issued by the USACE in 2015 is valid until December 9, 2030.